max-torch/max-torch.github.io/_posts/2021-05-14-ml_revisited.md

 You also might want to check out [Dating Pools using K-Means Clustering](/_posts\2021-05-14-Clustering.md), which also uses our OKCupid data.

+## Work Skills showcased in this article:
+* Hyperparameter Tuning of Machine Learning Models using scikit-learn
+* Machine Learning Model Evaluation and Comparison
+* Analyzing Top Predictors used by a trained Model
+* Visualization of Machine Learning Tuning, Training, and Evaluation using Plotly

 ## Block Diagram of Model Tuning and Evaluation
 The diagram below comes from [scikitlearn docs](https://scikit-learn.org/stable/modules/cross_validation.html#cross-validation).
 This is the procedure that we will follow.
 The left section outlines the model parameter tuning process.
 The right section outlines the model test setup and evaluation process.